ckan/losser/README.markdown

   </tr>
 </table>

-A pattern path can take any number of arguments to recurse into any number depth sub-objects.
+A pattern path can take any number of arguments to recurse into any depth sub-objects.

 ### Finding Fields in Sub-Lists